iconify/api/config.md

 Subject of emails.
 All emails will have same subject.

-If you are running SimpleSVG icons app on multiple servers, use different subjects for different servers to identify which server email came from.
+If you are running Iconify API on multiple servers, use different subjects for different servers to identify which server email came from.

 #### transport